amtoine/dotfiles/README.md

 - clone the repo with `git clone https://github.com/a2n-s/dotfiles.git` or `git clone git@github.com:a2n-s/dotfiles.git`.
 - place your version of the `.vimrc` file inside a backup directory or archive.
 - copy my `.vimrc` file in replacement of yours.
-- follow additional instructions in the dedicated section ([here](.doc/programs/vim/) for `vim`).
+- follow additional instructions in the dedicated section ([here](https://a2n-s.github.io/public/doc/config/dotfiles/vim) for `vim`).
 - enjoy your new `vim` experience!

 I will try, in the future, to provide an `install.sh` script to (1) select what part of the config to install, (2) backup the choosen files of the user inside a safe place and (3) install my config files in replacement.
-I also plan to develop an `uninstall.sh` script that does the exact inverse to restore the config of the user just as it was before the installation.
+I.doc/programs/vim/ also plan to develop an `uninstall.sh` script that does the exact inverse to restore the config of the user just as it was before the installation.

 #### Dependencies.